gmmorris/gmmorris.github.io/_posts/2018-08-11-pairing-checklist.md

 * <i class="fas fa-check-circle"></i> Should we keep the browser tabs from a previous session or should we close everything and start from scratch?

-* <i class="fas fa-check-circle"></i> Would you prefer we use a shared a monitor or should we switch to a dual monitor workstation where the monitors are mirrored?
+* <i class="fas fa-check-circle"></i> Would you prefer we share a single monitor or should we switch to a workstation with dual mirrored monitors?

 **Keyboard Switching**
 _how the pair uses the keyboard and prefers to control who's typing at any given time_